VOLUME 2 PART 1: THE SECOND LEIPZIG CYCLE 1724-5.

 And above all, it would serve God.

 The cantata produced for the Lutheran services of the time was not fixed in form; it was still in a state of flux.
 Perhaps the most important influence came from Erdmann Neumeister (1671-1756) who looked towards the Italian cantata as a model.
 In short, this led to the adoption of recitative, madrigalian-type texts and biblical insertions, all considerably widening the scope of the form.
 Furthermore, it led to the Lutheran cantata becoming allied to, indeed almost a component of, the sermon.
-Neumeister’s writing when he did was a most fortuitous historical event since all these factors clearly influenced the young Bach, particularly from the time when he worked at Weimar.
+Neumeister’s writing at that time was a most fortuitous historical event since all these factors clearly influenced the young Bach, particularly when he worked at Weimar.
 (This is not the place to go into the detailed history of the cantata, but further information can be found in both Wolff and Dürr).

-Bach’s grand plan for his second cycle was as follows: an approved chorale, appropriate for the particular Sunday service, would become the keystone of each work.
+Bach’s grand plan for his second cycle was as follows: a chosen chorale, appropriate for the particular Sunday service, would become the keystone of each work.
 This, in itself, was not unusual but the use to which it was put, was.
 The first movement becomes an extended version of the chorale, a discursive development of its theme, exploring its musical and expressive possibilities and thus setting the scene for the rest of the work.
-The final movement is a harmonisation of the chorale (C 68 being the one exception), the four vocal lines doubled by various available members of the string and wind families but occasionally enjoying independent instrumental parts (e.g. Cs 1 & 41).
+The final movement is a harmonisation of the chorale (C 68 being the one exception), the four vocal lines doubled by various available members of the string and wind families but occasionally enjoying independent instrumental parts e.g. Cs 1 & 41.
+(For more information about the chorales, or Lutheran hymns, refer to the introduction to volume 1).

 Between fantasia and chorale lie a number of, usually alternating, recitatives and arias.
 There are nearly twenty duets, approximately one for every three cantatas, and just three trios; the solo aria clearly predominates.
 The opening chorus (generally referred to as a chorale fantasia) is usually a setting of the chorale′s first verse of text, the last verse providing the concluding four-part setting.
 The arias, ensembles and recitatives may draw upon or paraphrase other verses, although additional lines of invented or biblical text relating to the general theme may also be inserted.

-In short, Bach seems to have settled upon the chorale, words and music, as:
+In short, Bach seems to have settled upon the chorale (both music and text) as:

 * the statement of the theme or thesis of the day